 We work collaboratively where possible, and where there is mutual interest, with international governing bodies.
 This helps us to ensure that our sport development interventions are in-line with the global vision for the respective sports we work with.
-We currently have a good partnership with World Netball most specifically which we hope will blossom further over time.
+We currently have a good partnership with World Netball most specifically which we hope will blossom further over time, and has produced great outcomes in the past, including the NET2019 World Cup Legacy Project.